firesand/Gentoo-easy-install/README.md

   * **Performance Optimization**: Advanced display backend testing and GPU optimization.
   * **Extended Documentation**: Detailed guides for various use cases.
   * **Additional Scripts**: Device management, storage management, and more.
+  * **Enhanced Reliability**: Comprehensive error prevention and handling.
+  * **Desktop Environment Support**: Complete ecosystem management for all major DEs.
+  * **Advanced Bootloader Configuration**: Intelligent platform detection and optimization.

-Original project by [oddlama](https://github.com/oddlama) - thank you for the excellent foundation\!
+Original project by [oddlama](https://github.com/oddlama) - thank you for the excellent foundation!